imdadullah12/php-crud-rest-api/README.md

 The `validation` is used to validate the data based on the provided rules.
 The following validation rules are available:

 - `required`: The field must not be empty.
+- `string`: The field must be a valid string.
+- `name`: The field must be a valid name and without any integer or special characters.
 - `email`: The field must be a valid email format.
 - `numeric`: The field must be numeric.
 - `min-length:X`: The field must be at least X characters long.
 - `max-length:X`: The field must be at most X characters long.
 - `length:X`: The field must be exactly X characters long.
-- `unique`: The field value must be unique within the specified table.
+- `unique`: The field value must be unique within the specified table | It'll check the `id` while updating the record, if it the same then simply it'll update the column.

 #### Example `body` in API request